fluentio/Fluent/README.md

 You can combine and/or filter actions before perform the `Job` itself.
 It acts kind like a bridge binding user actions with the use cases.

-We have already implemented the `disconnect()` method to release resources by disposing all the bound jobs.

 >See how to implement [with rx](#rxhub) and [without rx](#hub---non-reactive-way)